yusrinayusri/snippets-C/src/notes/functionPointer.md

 7. Improved testability.
 Function pointers allow you to inject mock or test functions in place of actual functions during testing, which can make unit testing easier and more flexible.

+---

+<p>Using typedef with function pointers in C enhances code readability and maintainability.
+Here are some key takeaways:

+- Basic Usage: Simplifies the syntax for declaring and using function pointers.

+- Function Parameters: Allows passing function pointers as parameters to other functions, making the code more flexible.

+- Array of Function Pointers: Enables dynamic selection and invocation of different functions using arrays of function pointers.

+<p> These techniques are particularly useful in scenarios where the behavior of a program needs to be flexible and configurable at runtime, such as in callback mechanisms, event handling, and implementing strategies.